Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 | Vertical
 ```

-Now we have all the configurations in and if we want to create a Nav tabs with three tabs, justified with pills in a vertical layer, we would write the following:
+Now we have all the configurations in and if we want to create Nav tabs composed by three tabs, justified with pills in a vertical layout, we would write the following:

 ```
 let nav = {